AdminVin/W1X-Debloat/README.md

 ## What is W1X Debloat?
-W1X Debloat is a small PowerShell script that fine tunes your Windows 10 or Windows 11 installation to remove ALL bloatware.
-In addition, it clears up background processes not used by most users to free up system resources giving you the best Windows experience.
+W1X Debloat is a small PowerShell script compiled into an executable for easier access.
+I initially created this script for myself when I would re-image my computer and had to turn off all the annoying bloatware that Microsoft included.

+The script optimizes your Windows 10 or Windows 11 computer to remove all bloatware and increase performance.

 ## How do I get W1X Debloat?
 You can download the executable here: